Skip to nav Skip to content

 • Interns are expected to return to continue their studies after their summer at Moffitt.
 For that reason, graduating seniors are not eligible.

-• Applicants must be currently enrolled at one of the four local institutions:
+• Applicants must be currently enrolled at one of three local institutions:

 • Hillsborough Community College